Nevriye Yılmaz

 Nevriye Yılmaz ([ˈnevɾiːye jɯɫˈmaz]; born 16 June 1980) is a Turkish retired basketball player.
-Yılmaz, who grew up in Bulgaria in a Turkish family, moved to İstanbul, Turkey with her parents when she was nine years old.
+Yılmaz, who grew up in Bulgaria in a Turkish family, moved to Istanbul, Turkey with her parents when she was nine years old.

 In 1997, she won the World High School Basketball Championship with Boğaziçi Lisesi.

 Career in Europe

 She began her basketball career with I.U.S.B.K.
-(1997–99) and then she played Galatasaray (1999-01) where she won her first Turkish Championship in Turkey.
+(1997–99) and then she played Galatasaray (1999–01) where she won her first Turkish Championship in Turkey.

 She moved first to the Greek team Apollon Ptolemaida (2001–02) then later to the Bulgarian team Academic Plovdiv (2002).
 Yılmaz moved then to Italy to play for Termini Imerese (2002–03), La Spezia Basket (2003–04) and Pool Comense Como (2004–05).

 WNBA

 Yılmaz is the first Turkish woman to play in the Women's National Basketball Association (WNBA).
 In 1999, she participated in the Charlotte Sting's training camp, but was released before the season started.
 In 2000, she attended the training camp for the now-defunct Miami Sol, but was also released prior to the start of the regular season.
 Then in 2003, Yılmaz signed a free agent contract with the Phoenix Mercury and played five games for them.
 The following year, 2004, she played seven games for the San Antonio Silver Stars.